 - E-mail or phone the scheduler to make an appointment for March 24 at 10 a.m.
 ET or later.

-- Once confirmed, e-mail email@example.com with
+- Once confirmed, e-mail firstname.lastname@example.org with the following information:

 - MOC, state/district, MOC office information and phone number, and visit time; and